stwomac/GitWorkshop/README.md

 # GitWorkshop
-Welcome to the repository for the GitHub workshop hosted by the ACM Chapter at Angelo State University!
+Welcome to the GitHub workshop repository, hosted by the ACM Chapter at Angelo State University!